LayoutXML/LayoutXML/README.md

 ### Rokas Jankunas

-Hello, my name is Rokas Jankunas and I'm a a tech enthusiast and a Software Engineer, specialising in Java tech stack.
+Hello, my name is Rokas Jankunas and I'm a tech enthusiast and a Software Engineer, specialising in Java tech stack.
 My personal projects have been featured on major tech news websites such as Gizmodo, Lifehacker, Android Authority, and XDA-Developers.
-In addition to that, I have an Oracle Certified Professional Java certification.
+Feel free to connect with me to discuss tech, explore my projects, or just say hello.

 A special thank you: